kelvinlegacy/mission23_wiki/The-Massacre-at-Mount-Calvary-Baptist-Church.md

 In addition to Sunday services, the CIA has held funerals at the church for those initially slain and persons contacting the church looking for their loved ones are contacted back advising them of a funeral date and time.

 On August 13, Micah sent out a plea for help on GitHub using commit messages.
 Previously he’d used Facebook friends of friends to thwart another attack on a church.
 But since then the CIA has hijacked his Facebook and all other social media.
-He had to turn to GitHub and they have faced increasing pressure to kill everything he’s stored in repos.
+He had to turn to GitHub and they have faced increasing pressure to kill everything he’s stored in git repositories.
 But he suspected another funeral was about to occur as a minder showed up as his other minder had to go to “work” out of town.

+On August 21, Micah was told by "Danny" that he had to go out of town again for work.
+Two minders showed up again.
+Micah began efforts to thwart any possible planned ceremony at the church on August 22, 2023.

 ![IMG_0075](https://github.com/Mission23/Mission23/assets/140252803/73b5ddad-2d38-4af2-9339-6f4181844a18)